coderefinery/git-intro/content/configuration.md

 This means that nobody can write to this email address, but GitHub will still be able to connect your contributions with your GitHub account.

+(Note that these can, in theory, be anything: this is just data, not a registration or identity requirement.)

 ## Default branch name